Skip to main content

 • Skipped - liveness check is not supported for that type of secret or the secret has been defined as a canary in your policy configuration.

 In Spectra Assure products, the live secret validation feature is enabled by default for supported services.
 Every time you run a scan with rl-secure, the information on secret liveness is included in your reports.
-Since the liveness check affects the CI/CD status, it is an important part of the analysis that you should always keep enabled.

 However, you can modify policy configuration files to do the following: